yancarm/Plant-Recognition/ReadMe.txt

 		opencv-python
 		scikitplot
 		seaborn
+   (If there are missing libraries, it will give an error.
+The error output indicates which library it is.)
 5. Switch to the folder of the code we want to test. for example; " (tensorflow) PS C:\Users\yancar\Desktop\plant> "
 6. python extract_features.py
 7. python train.py